TykTechnologies/tyk-docs-hugo/tyk-docs/content/migration-to-tyk.md

 - [Quick Start with MongoDB]({{<ref "/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack-mongodb">}})

 Or go to [Tyk Stack helm chart]({{<ref "product-stack/tyk-charts/tyk-stack-chart">}}) for detailed installation instructions and configuration options.

-##### Tyk Operator and Ingress
-For a GitOps workflow used with a **Tyk Self-Managed** installation or setting the Tyk Gateway as a Kubernetes ingress controller, Tyk Operator enables you to manage API definitions, security policies and other Tyk features using Kubernetes manifest files.
-To get started go to [Tyk Operator]({{< ref "/tyk-operator#what-is-tyk-operator" >}}).

 ##### Install Tyk Stack with Helm Chart (PostgreSQL)